silverstripe/cwp/docs/en/developer.md

 ### Limitations

-Draft content cannot be exported to PDF, due to the fact that generated PDF files are publically accessible by anyone viewing the website, there are no permission checks when accessing files directly in the browser.
+Draft content cannot be exported to PDF, due to the fact that generated PDF files are publicly accessible by anyone viewing the website, there are no permission checks when accessing files directly in the browser.

 ### Installation